Ben Shapiro: Healthcare

+Military policy

 In a 2002 article, Shapiro wrote, "I am getting really sick of people who whine about 'civilian casualties'... when I see in the newspapers that civilians in Afghanistan or the West Bank were killed by American or Israeli troops, I don't really care".
 Shapiro declared that "One American soldier is worth far more than an Afghan civilian", accusing Afghan civilians of being "fundamentalist Muslims" who provide cover for terrorists or give them money.
-Shapiro later apologized for these assertions.
-He stated that the 2002 article was "just a bad piece, plain and simple, and something I wish I'd never written".
+Shapiro later apologized for these comments, stating that the 2002 article was "just a bad piece, plain and simple, and something I wish I'd never written".
 He said that while he still partially agreed with his article's main point—"that we must calculate the risk to American services members when we design rules of engagement"—he "expressed [that point] in the worst possible way, and simplified the issue beyond the bounds of morality (particularly by doubting the civilian status of some civilians)".

 Shapiro supported the 2003 invasion of Iraq, arguing that "China is a dictatorship.
 North Korea is a dictatorship.
 Saudi Arabia, Libya, Syria, Pakistan and Egypt are all dictatorships.
 We can't overthrow all of those regimes simply to free their citizens.
 We have to focus on those regimes that endanger American security."

-LGBT issues

-In 2010, Shapiro drew controversy for arguing that homosexuality should be listed as a mental illness in the DSM.